 The same analysis that optimized these for stability has also further optimized them for speed and aerodynamics.
 I feel like I can spin them up quickly and maintain momentum like a freight train.
 On rolling hills and flats, I can push myself to the limits.
 Unfortunately, I don’t have an aero road bike in the stable at this time, but if I had something racier, I’m sure I could challenge most of my PR’s on rolling segments.

 Speaking of efficiency, these roll among the upper end of the pack in my standard roll-to-stop testing.
 Several wheelsets costing two or three times as much may roll a little more efficiently, but the overall value of the Aeolus Pro 51’s quickly erases those micro gains.

 During my testing, I used the all-new Bontrager 28 mm AW3 Hard Case Lite clinchers and Bontrager R3 32 mm tubeless tires.
 I’m fine with the added weight of the TLR rim strips, so I used those with both tire options.
 I could mount or dismount either tire by hand and with the rim strips, tubeless is an absolute breeze.
 Tire pressures were in the 70-75 psi range on the AW3’s and 60-65 psi range for the R3’s.
 With that 23mm inner width, I could roll lower pressures and the tires fill out to a plump 29.4 and 33 mm wide, respectively.
-The wheels have now taken on everything I can throw their way, except gravel.
-I’m told they are just fine on gravel roads, so I’ll follow up with some gravel love in the coming months.
+The wheels have now taken on everything I can throw their way — including gravel.

 - STABLE in crosswinds